 GRANT 'role_name' TO 'username'@'host';

 Follow the Principle of Least Privilege: Assign users only the permissions they need to perform their tasks.
-Avoid granting unnecessary privileges like GRANT OPTION or ALL PRIVILEGES.
+Avoid granting unnecessary privileges like ALL PRIVILEGES unless absolutely required.

 Regularly Audit Permissions: Periodically review user permissions and roles to ensure they align with current requirements and security policies.